Inria-Empenn/shanoir_downloader/README.md

 It is advised to install the project in [a virtual environment](https://docs.python.org/3/tutorial/venv.html).

-[Install python with pip](https://www.python.org/downloads/) ; then use `pip install -r requirements.txt` to install python dependencies.
+[Install python with pip](https://www.python.org/downloads/) ; then use `pip install .` to install python dependencies.

 Optionally, rename the `.env.example` to `.env` and set the variables (`shanoir_password`, `gpg_recipient`) to your needs.